Eco (currency): 2020

 They "reiterate the importance for all ECOWAS members to adhere to the decisions of the authority of the Heads of State and Government of ECOWAS concerning the implementation of the revised roadmap for the single currency program".
 A summit bringing together the heads of state of the WAMZ is planned "soon" to decide on the conduct to come, specifies the final communiqué.

 Their 16 January statement also brought to light the battle for leadership between Côte d'Ivoire and Nigeria.
 In publicly criticizing the decision of the West African Economic and Monetary Union (Uemoa) to rename the CFA franc “eco” by 2020, the finance ministers and central bank governors of The Gambia, Ghana, Guinea, Liberia, Nigeria and Sierra Leone have not only revealed the divisions of ECOWAS.

-On 31 January 2020 Ivorian President Alassane Ouattara clarified the alleged rejection of the Eco by the 7 countries of the West African Monetary Zone (WAMZ).
+On 31 January 2020, Ivorian President Alassane Ouattara clarified the alleged rejection of the Eco by the 7 countries of the West African Monetary Zone (WAMZ).
 "There are only five countries that ended up in Abuja out of the fifteen of the Economic Community of West African States [ECOWAS]", he fumed, cutting the grass under his feet CFA anti-Francs, many of them shouting “white cap and white cap”.

 "The majority of countries did not attend this meeting.
-It was not a meeting of heads of state, but of ministers and governors," said Ouattara.
+It was not a meeting of heads of state, but of ministers and governors", said Ouattara.
 "What we decided at the level of heads of state, our will is to bring the eco in 2020", on the basis, he insists, of "conditions".

 The first condition is to meet the 5 performance criteria: deficit of less than 3%, debt of less than 70%, low inflation, etc. (...).
-For the moment, there are only four or five countries, including Côte d'Ivoire, that meet these criteria," he added, stressing that the process should be "gradual".
-"Five, eight, ten countries [meeting the criteria] can come together," he said, adding that others could then join them like the eurozone started at eleven and which includes ten nine countries today.
+For the moment, there are only four or five countries, including Côte d'Ivoire, that meet these criteria", he added, stressing that the process should be "gradual".
+"Five, eight, ten countries [meeting the criteria] can come together", he said, adding that others could then join them like the eurozone started at eleven and which includes twenty countries today.

 “We want to do it in stages.
 We do not want haste, but we also do not want countries that do not meet the convergence criteria to shake up the process", he concluded.

 In February 2020, the Nigerian foreign minister revealed that the meeting attended by President Muhammadu Buhari and chaired by the President of ECOWAS, President Mahamadou Issoufou of Niger, also discussed the new single currency of West Africa, the CEE.

 On this specific point, Minister Onyeama announced that "Nothing has changed with regard to the position of Nigeria".
-He explained that according to Nigeria, the convergence criteria are not met by the majority of countries and that it is therefore necessary to extend the deadline for the launch of the ECOWAS single currency.
+He explained that, according to Nigeria, the convergence criteria are not met by the majority of countries and that it is therefore necessary to extend the deadline for the launch of the ECOWAS single currency.